Our History - How it all Began..1906 to present

 In 1918, Reverend I. C. Lindsey became the pastor of Canaan.
 Property for a permanent site was purchased for $300.00.
 The first real structure was built at 2500 Altoona and remained Canaan’s home for forty plus years.
 The Senior Usher Board, Music Department, Starlight Band and Sunday School were organized.
 The first Communion Set was purchased.
 The Missionary Society became full circle.
 Membership more than tripled.

 Reverend Lindsey was succeeded in death by Associate Minister, Reverend Jessie Glover.
 The Puritan District Association was organized in 1934 with the aid of Reverend Glover.
 The first Association Choir was born.
-Eighty-two years later (2016) Puritan District still reigns within the Northeast community.
+Eighty-three years later (2017) Puritan District still reigns within the Northeast community.

 Following Reverend Glover’s exit, Reverend James D. Moten was installed as the sixth Shepherd of Canaan.
 Among his accomplishments are: The Baptist Training Union, a Youth Department were organized; the Senior Choir began taking the Word of God in song to hospitals and prisons.
 Canaan’s membership grew rapidly.

 In 1958, the St. James Methodist Church at 5117 Lockwood Drive was purchased for the hefty price of $35,000.
 The exodus from Altoona Street to Lockwood took place the same year.
 The property consisted of one and one-tenth acres, a brick church building; a two-story wooden structure; pews, chairs, two pianos and one organ.
 Additionally, a baptism pool was built shortly after the purchase of the property.
 Reverend Moten served as Shepherd of Canaan for more than five years.
 He departed this life in 1962.